Frequent Questions (FAQ)

 The picture below shows three basic routes to citizenship for people with Slovak ancestors.
 The graphic below depicts the process for each one of them.
 The Orange and Green routes can be combined, e.g., first, obtain SLAC to simplify the residency permit procedure, and then apply via the Orange route.

-Here are additional answers to the most typical questions.
+Here are additional answers to the most frequent questions.

 Below, we explain the top 5 questions.